LaxarJS/laxar/docs/manuals/asset_lookup.md

-# Assets and the FileResourceProvider
+# Assets and the Artifacts Bundle

 [« return to the manuals](index.md)